tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

 evidence-emitting systems, constraint layers and a representative operational load, and the questions observable semantics asks then have answers.

-Did a relay settings change occur outside a scheduled maintenance window?
-Evidence exists: there is a work order, a switching plan, a contractor shift log, and a relay sequence-of-events.
-Either they all align, or they don't.
+Did a relay settings change happen outside a scheduled maintenance window?
+The work order, the switching plan, the contractor shift log and the relay's sequence-of-events either line up or they do not.

-Did a historian value edit happen without a work order?
-The audit trail shows.
+Did a historian value get edited with no work order behind it?
+The audit trail settles that one on its own.

-Did an engineering workstation connect to a protection relay at an unusual time?
-Evidence clarifies: was there an emergency call?
-Did the contractor respond within the response-time SLA?
+Did an engineering workstation reach a protection relay at an odd hour?
+That one turns on whether an emergency was called and whether the crew answered inside its response window, and the record holds both.

 These are solvable questions in a testbed built around observable semantics.
 The transformer never needs simulation.